Canyon Creek water or watershed scenery in Arizona

 If Canyon Creek is high, stained, crowded, or road-limited, compare Black River, Tonto Creek, or the Little Colorado only after checking their current rules, flow, and access.

-Check the current Arizona fishing regulations and posted Forest Service information before fishing.
+Use these places as starting points.
+Open the access link below and check posted signs before you park or enter.
+Check the current Arizona fishing rules and posted Forest Service information before fishing.
 Forest Service pages for Canyon Creek list a four-trout limit upstream of OW Bridge, artificial fly and lure only, and catch-and-release trout rules from OW Bridge to the Fort Apache Reservation boundary with artificial fly and lure only and single barbless hooks.
 If your plan approaches reservation land, confirm separate access and permit requirements.

 Upper Canyon Creek Campground